 - Pressing and filtering (obtaining liquid, discarding solid parts)

 - Bottling (transfer from soda to bottles)

-The red color in red wine comes from the skins of the clusters during maceration.
+The red color in red wine comes from the clusters’ skins during maceration.
 The core of red grapes and the juice of red grapes are light in color.
 Only the foreskin is red.

 Maceration Containers for Maceration of Wine Must